-If you haven’t borrowed before, it can be difficult for lenders to tell how likely you are to repay debts.
-This means that having a credit card or loan and meeting your repayments can help build your credit score by proving you’re reliable.
+If you haven’t borrowed before, it can be difficult for lenders to predict how likely you are to repay debts.
+Having a credit card or loan, and meeting your repayments, can help build your credit score by proving you’re reliable.

-Keep in mind, the more funds you have available the more temptation you may have to spend.
-It’s important to keep that in mind before applying for any new credit card.
+The more funds you have available, the more temptation you may have to spend.
+Keep that in mind before applying for any new credit card.

 If you borrow money on multiple credit cards, you’ll have to make multiple monthly repayments.
 This isn’t necessarily a bad thing, but it may increase the chance of you forgetting one.

 Setting up Direct Debits automates your payments – so you don’t have to think about them each month – and ensures your bills are paid on time to avoid late payment fees.

 Before taking out a new credit card, think about your current situation.
 Do you find making repayments time consuming or overwhelming?
 If so, it may not be a good idea to add another repayment.
 Or are you comfortable with the way you manage your money?
 If that’s the case, adding a credit card may not have much of an impact.